Nate Allen (safety): Oakland Raiders

 Allen signed with the Oakland Raiders on March 12, 2015.
 Allen suffered a torn MCL in a loss to the Cincinnati Bengals on September 13, 2015.
 After an impressive preseason where he only allowed 1 catch on 5 targets, he played only 5 games in the regular season, totalling 11 tackles and 1 interception.
 He was released by the Raiders on February 9, 2016.
 Allen was re-signed by the Raiders on February 11, 2016.
 In the 2016 season, he recorded 33 tackles, 2 interceptions, and 3 pass deflections in 14 games and 4 starts.

 Miami Dolphins

 On March 10, 2017, Allen signed with the Miami Dolphins.
 He started the first seven games at free safety before being placed on injured reserve on October 31, 2017 with a calf injury.

-Career statistics
+NFL statistics

 Personal life

+In February 2015, Allen was arrested in Fort Myers after being mistakenly identified by police officers who did not follow protocol; he was later awarded $440,000 in a federal civil rights lawsuit.

 After retiring from football, Allen became a firefighter with North Collier Fire Control and Rescue in Collier County, Florida.